CircleCI-Public/sagemaker-deploy-examples/post.md

 ![Env var](images/env-vars.png)

-`SAGEMAKER_EXECUTION_ROLE_ARN` This is the role you have configured with the necessary SageMaker permissions, and has the OIDC Trust relationship setup.

-`CCI_RELEASE_INTEGRATION_TOKEN` The Orb also works with [CircleCI Releases](https://app.circleci.com/releases).
+`CCI_RELEASE_INTEGRATION_TOKEN`: the Orb also works with [CircleCI Releases](https://app.circleci.com/releases).
 This will give you visibility into the Endpoint Configuration Updates, and what is currently active.

+`SAGEMAKER_EXECUTION_ROLE_ARN`: this is the role you have configured with the necessary SageMaker permissions, and has the OIDC Trust relationship setup.

 ## Setting up our config.yml

-Now we [go look](https://github.com/CircleCI-Public/sagemaker-deploy-examples/blob/7db4387cbd72a5fa1b50592c744389054ab2def0/.circleci/config.yml#L7) at our `.circleci/config.yml` and set some paramters.
+Now we [go look](https://github.com/CircleCI-Public/sagemaker-deploy-examples/blob/7db4387cbd72a5fa1b50592c744389054ab2def0/.circleci/config.yml#L7) at our `.circleci/config.yml` and set some parameters.
 You will update the defaults for each parameter.

 ```yml
 parameters: